renanpelicari/jpa_x_jdbc/README.md

 1. Create DB:
 * CREATE DATABASE DB_POC_JPA_X_JDBC;

+2. Create Schema:
+* CREATE SCHEMA tables;

-2. Execute gradle in order to create versioned tables:
+3. Execute gradle in order to create changelog table:
 * gradle -i flywayMigrate

+4. At the first tme and every time you create a new versioned sql file:
+* gradle flywayMigrate

 # Lombok
 * Java Library to auto generate codes like getters and setters, toString, builder, construct with none or all arguments.